 Of all things I’m OCD about, I pride myself in always having a full fridge and pantry – full enough to whip up a meal for at least 10 people at the drop of a hat.
 Yes, I’m that person!
 We once invited a big group of friends over for a BBQ dinner after a day at the beach.
 We had enough meat, veggies and sides for a hearty meal that was enjoyed by all.
 All they needed to pick up on the way over was a tub of ice cream for dessert.
 I refrain from stocking up desserts since I seldom can control myself from eating it all!

-Coming back to that weekend I was telling you about, I decided to make this quick home-style rustic Chicken Curry alongside some Pulao and a huge salad.
+Coming back to that weekend I was telling you about, I decided to make this quick home-style rustic Chicken Curry in my Dutch Oven alongside some Pulao and a huge salad.
 The meal came together quickly and perfectly.
 This recipe is perfect for times when you want a quick, no-fuss hearty dish.
 The ingredients are chopped, thrown in the pan one after the other, and the end result comes out lip-smacking good.
 What can I say, when in doubt – always make a curry!

 HOMESTYLE CHICKEN CURRY